pradeepdharmasena/ML_models_Research/README.md

     - then oversapled, random_state = 0,  (41 dummy samples were added)
     - 137/137 samples - (total = 274)
     - use cross validation for validation vc = 5
+    - random forest - 82.49 accuracy with a standard deviation of 4.65

+model_set_05
+    - no feature selection,
+    - udersampled, random_state = 0 so false instances become 96.
+(107 samples removed)
+    - 96/96 samples - (total = 192)
+    - use cross validation for validation vc = 5
+    - navie bayers - 80.11 accuracy with a standard deviation of 17.72

 # Hypertension transcriptome: